Workflow

 To do this, we hash the block header associated with the block hash we retrieved in the previous step.
 Next, the hash of the provided block header is compared to the block hash:

-• We retrieved using the BLOCKHASH opcode
+We retrieved using the BLOCKHASH

 or

-• The already-proven block hash from the Historical Block Hash Accumulator.
+The already-proven block hash from the Historical Block Hash Accumulator.

 This step ensures that the block header being worked with is genuine.
 Once this step is complete, the smart contract can access any value found inside the block header.